IDMNYU/CreativeCoding_FA2019_Bennett_1133A/RoundTable.md

 * Contextual information about the concept, meaning, expression, goal

-**You must do this entire process 4 times - once for each idea**
+**You must do this entire process 3 times - once for each idea**

-#### Prepare a 4 minute presentation on these 4 ideas.
+#### Prepare a 3 minute presentation on these 3 ideas.
+Practice this presentation, playing all of your media.
 Have your links ready to go, images scanned and slides ready.
 Be able to discuss your idea.

 #### Create a Repo for this Final Project.
 Upload a folder called "RoundTable Presentation" to your repo with all of the above materials inside of it.